 Canon Landscape Lenses

-For APS-C shooters who have a Rebel series or enthusiast DSLR, we love the Canon 10-18mm f/4.5-5.6 STM (equivalent to 16-28.8mm).
-Canon introduced this lens a couple of years ago as a cheaper alternative to the 10-22mm f/3.5-4.5 (equivalent to 16-35.2mm), which is more than double the cost.
+For APS-C shooters who have a Rebel series or enthusiast DSLR like the 80D, we love the Canon 10-18mm f/4.5-5.6 STM (equivalent to 16-28.8mm).
+Canon introduced this lens a few years ago as a cheaper alternative to the 10-22mm f/3.5-4.5 (equivalent to 16-35.2mm), which is more than double the cost.
 We love the low price of the 10-18mm, and the lens is sharp for stills and good for video with an STM focusing motor.
 If you’re serious about landscape photography with your APS-C camera and don’t mind the high price, the 10-22mm f/3.5-4.5 is superior optically.
-But for most photographers including those just honing their landscape skills, we recommend the 10-18mm f/4.
+But for most photographers including those just honing their landscape skills, we recommend the 10-18mm.

 A fun prime lens for purists is the Zeiss 21mm f/2.8 Milvus.
 This manual focus lens is heavy and expensive but can’t be topped at its focal length for image quality.
 Perhaps I have a personal bias—the old Distagon version is my favorite lens that I’ve ever owned—and not everyone will appreciate the manual focus.
 But it’s a high quality option for landscape photographers who shoot at 21mm.